198d/cv/index.rst

-* Implemented best-practices around development, testing, deployment, provisioning, logging and process using tools such as *Nose*, *Django*, *Fabric*, *Puppet*, *git* and *Sentry*
+* Implemented best-practices around development, testing, deployment, provisioning, logging and process using tools such as *Nose*, *Django*, *Fabric*, *Puppet*, *git* and *Sentry*.
-* Worked with members of staff to debug and solve issues with internal tooling and provided adhoc data reporting from several internal/external datastores (e.g. *PostgreSQL*, *MSSQL* and filesystems w/ legacy text database files)
+* Partnered with members of staff to debug and solve issues with internal tooling and provided adhoc data reporting from several internal/external datastores (e.g. *PostgreSQL*, *MSSQL* and filesystems w/ legacy text database files).
-* Rewrote ETL process around call-detail records using custom stream processing framework providing facilities for defining processing graphs while also ensuring individual components could be composed adhoc in the shell using pipes
+* Led design and implementation of ETL process around call-detail records using custom stream processing framework providing facilities for defining processing graphs while also ensuring individual components could be composed adhoc in the shell using pipes.

 Leapfrog Online
 ^^^^^^^^^^^^^^^